maroux/sentry-pagerduty/README.rst

 sentry-pagerduty
 ================

-A plugin for sentry that enables sending events on to a pagerduty instance.
+A plugin for sentry that enables sending events on to a PagerDuty instance.

 Install
 -------